top of page

 2. The key to confronting what we’ve been avoiding about ourselves is to ensure that we’ve put aside the need to become more substantial and secure.

-3. The key to becoming more self-aware is to ensure that we’re not immediately consumed by the need to fix/change anything.
+3. The key to becoming more self-aware is to ensure that we’re not immediately consumed by the need to fix/change what we see.

 south annapurna mountain executive entrepreneur business leadership wellbeing wellness per